Alien vs. Predator (film): Story and setting

 Early reports claimed the story was about humans who tried to lure Predators with Alien eggs, although the idea was scrapped.
 Influenced by the work of Erich von Däniken, Anderson researched von Däniken's theories on how he believed early civilizations were able to construct massive pyramids with the help of aliens, an idea long debunked and based on misinterpretations of Aztec mythology.
 Anderson wove these ideas into Alien vs. Predator, describing a scenario in which Predators taught ancient humans to build pyramids and used Earth for rite of passage rituals every 100 years in which they would hunt Aliens.
 To explain how these ancient civilisations "disappeared without a trace", Anderson came up with the idea that the Predators, if overwhelmed by the Aliens, would use their self-destruct weapons to kill everything in the area.
 H. P. Lovecraft's novella At the Mountains of Madness (1931) served as an inspiration for the film, and several elements of the Aliens vs. Predator comic series were included.
 Anderson's initial script called for five Predators to appear in the film, although the number was later reduced to three.

 As Alien vs. Predator was intended to be a sequel to the Predator films and prequel to the Alien series, Anderson was cautious of contradicting continuity in the franchises.
-He chose to set the film on the remote Norwegian Antarctic island of Bouvet commenting, "It's definitely the most hostile environment on Earth and probably the closest to an Alien surface you can get."
+He chose to set the film on the remote Norwegian Antarctic island of Bouvet, commenting, "It's definitely the most hostile environment on Earth and probably the closest to an Alien surface you can get."
 Anderson thought that setting the film in an urban environment like New York City would break continuity with the Alien series as the protagonist, Ellen Ripley, had no knowledge the creatures existed.
 "You can't have an Alien running around the city now, because it would've been written up and everyone will know about it.
 So there's nothing in this movie that contradicts anything that already exists."

+After the film's release, James Muller, a writer who alleged that the screenplay was copied from one he had written eight years earlier sued the studio, the production company and Anderson for copyright infringement.
+In 2011 federal judge Denny Chin for the United States District Court for the Southern District of New York dismissed the case, holding that no reasonable jury was likely to find anything more than coincidental similarity between the two scripts besides elements so common to the genre as not to be copyrightable.
+Finding Muller's suit "frivolous and objectively unreasonable", Chin also awarded Fox $40,000 in legal fees.